 Group

-The Group function combines any objects (geometries of the same or different types) in the current layer into a compound.
+The group function combines any objects (of the same or different geometry types) in the current layer into a compound.

-- Group operation on same or different type objects generates a new compound.
-Objects of the same type can be grouped in line/polygon layers.
-Objects of different types can be grouped in CAD composite layers.
+- Combine objects of the same or different types to create a new compound.
+Objects of the same type in line and polygon layers can be grouped.
+Objects of different types in a CAD composite layer can be grouped.

-- For the newly generated compound's attributes: System fields (except SmUserID) are assigned by the system.
-The SmUserID field and non-system fields inherit corresponding information from the object with the smallest SmID value among the grouped objects.
+- In the attributes of the newly created compound, system fields (except SmUserID) are assigned by the system.
+The SmUserID field and non-system fields inherit the corresponding information from the object with the smallest SmID value among the grouped objects.

-- When the number of overlapping areas is even, the combined area appears white and remains part of the result data.
+- When the number of overlapping polygon areas is even, the overlapping region appears white after grouping and is part of the result data.

-- With the layer editable, select two or multiple objects.
+- With the layer in editable state, select two or multiple objects.

 Or perform the following:

-Right-click selected objects and choose Group from the context menu.
+Select the two objects to be merged, right-click, and choose the Group command from the context menu.

 ![]() |